Taher566/Data-structures-implementation/README.md

 3) All the implementation should be done with all the basic operation related to that particular Data-Structure.

 Before submiting any pull request make sure to have a proper comment about changes.

+You can now submit data structure implementation in multiple languages like js and java.